go-telegram-bot-api/telegram-bot-api/README.md

 something with plugins and command handlers without having to design all that yourself.

+Use github.com/go-telegram-bot-api/telegram-bot-api for the latest build, or use gopkg.in/telegram-bot-api.v1 for the current version.

 ## Example

 This is a very simple bot that just displays any gotten updates,